brunobene1/MIDI-Guitar/README.md

 The idea was to use the ps2 controller body and buttons and combine it with an Arduino.
 So inside de controller I dessolder all the button wires and ressoldered in the Arduino pro micro.
 For this project to work I decided to use an Arduino that has the ATMega32u4 micocontroller(Arduino pro micro), because this microcontroller has native USB support.
 With that native support I can emulate the computer keyboard for the games and also make a MIDI class complient device.
 There is support for 3 games.
 Guitar Hero, Clone Hero and Guitar Flash.
 In the MIDI guitar there are also 2 modes, single note mode and chord mode.
-# Youtube
-If you want to see the project in action click [here](https://youtu.be/rfQtF9wNfng).
 # Modes
 There are 4 modes, wich you can change with the "start" button.
 The modes are(in order):